imapp-pl/gas-cost-estimator/docs/report_stage_ii.md

 In order to be able to express the estimation results in units of gas and compare them across different environments, we must make the estimates relative.

 A similar approach to that of Stage I is taken, where a _pivot OPCODE_ is chosen from among all the OPCODEs.
-This time however, we do not try to reason about which OPCODE should this be, instead we pick the one which tends to make differences between estimates stand out _the least_.
+This time however, we do not try to reason about which OPCODE should this be, instead we pick the one which tends to make differences between EVMs stand out _the least_.

-We calculate the estimated gas costs by multiplying all the estimates for a given environment by a constant scale factor, so as for the _pivot OPCODE_ estimate to equal the gas cost from the current schedule.
+We calculate the estimated gas costs by multiplying all the estimates for a given environment by a constant scale factor, so that the _pivot OPCODE's_ estimate equals its gas cost from the current schedule.

 We chose _pivot OPCODE_ such that the euclidean distance between the estimated gas costs is the smallest between different environments.